-- d) A co-opted member shall hold the office for one year and shall be eligible for reappointment for a further two consecutive terms. - e) A member of the Senate may resign at any time by writing addressed to the Secretary to Senate. - 8.12.
-The election and appointment of members to the Senate shall be governed as follows: - a) Persons eligible to be elected are academic staff members of the Academic Assembly. - b) A casual vacancy among the elected members of the Senate may be filled (for the remainder of the original membership term) by the body that elected the member whose place has become vacant. - c) Assuming there is an elected vacancy, an election shall be held once in each year. - d) For members to be elected from the Academic Assembly, the Secretary to Senate shall give notice of the number and nature of vacancies to all members of the Academic Assembly, and that seconded nominations for election to the relevant categories are to be submitted to the Secretary to Senate not later than a specified date.
+- 8.11.
+The terms of membership are as follows: - a) Ex-officio members shall remain members only while holding the offices that entitled them to become members. - b) Apart from the elected student member, elected members shall remain members (even if promoted to category 8.9 (a) from another category) until the end of the third year following their election (or for such shorter period as the Senate may determine) and shall be eligible for re-election for one further term not exceeding three years.
+Thereafter, such a member shall not be re-elected for membership without one year's break in membership. - c) An elected student member shall hold office for one year and shall be eligible for re-election. - d) A member of the Senate may resign at any time by writing addressed to the Secretary to Senate. - 8.12.
+The election and appointment of members to the Senate shall be governed as follows: - a) Persons eligible to be elected are full members of the Academic Assembly. - b) Assuming there is an elected vacancy, an election shall be held once in each year. - c) For members to be elected from the Academic Assembly, the Secretary to Senate shall give notice of the number and nature of vacancies to all members of the Academic Assembly, and that seconded nominations for election to the relevant categories are to be submitted to the Secretary to Senate not later than a specified date.
 Staff may suggest themselves for election but require both a separate proposer and seconder, all of whom must be eligible to vote.
-After receipt of nominations the Secretary to Senate shall provide voting instructions. - e) For the avoidance of doubt, all members of the Academic Assembly are eligible to vote for all vacancies within categories 8.9 (a) and 8.9 (b). - f) Members of the Academic Assembly have one vote per vacancy within categories 8.9 (a) and 8.9 (b).
-Where there is more than one vacancy in one category, namely within 8.9 (a) or 8.9 (b) and from a single Faculty or School, then the relevant candidates with the sequentially highest numbers of votes shall be elected to fill the vacancies. - g) The votes for members of the Senate elected by the Academic Assembly shall be counted under the direction of the Secretary to Senate.
-If there is a tie, this will be resolved by drawing lots. - h) The elected student member shall be elected by a campus vote. - i) If one or more of the vacancies is for an elected member to serve for less than the full term, then the person with the lowest number of votes among those elected shall serve for the shortest period. - j) A casual vacancy may be filled by the eligible candidate with next highest number of votes, if there has been an election in the previous six months.
+After receipt of nominations the Secretary to Senate shall provide voting instructions. - d) For the avoidance of doubt, all members of the Academic Assembly are eligible to vote for all vacancies within categories 8.9 (a) and 8.9 (b). - e) Members of the Academic Assembly have one vote per vacancy within categories 8.9 (a) and 8.9 (b).
+Where there is more than one vacancy in one category, namely within 8.9 (a) or 8.9 (b) and from a single Faculty or School, then the relevant candidates with the sequentially highest numbers of votes shall be elected to fill the vacancies. - f) The votes for members of the Senate elected by the Academic Assembly shall be counted under the direction of the Secretary to Senate.
+If there is a tie, this will be resolved by drawing lots. - g) The elected student member shall be elected by a campus vote. - h) If one or more of the vacancies is for an elected member to serve for less than the full term, then the person with the lowest number of votes among those elected shall serve for the shortest period. - i) A casual vacancy may be filled by the eligible candidate with next highest number of votes, if there has been an election in the previous six months.